This post may contain affiliate links. Please read my disclosure policy.

 - Roll 1.5 tablespoon of cookie dough into a thick oval disk and place on top of the chocolate base.

-- Then add the remaining chocolate on top, about 2 tsp per cup.
+- Then add the remaining chocolate on top, about 2 teaspoons per cup.
 Spread around with the back of your spoon or tap the pan on the counter again to get the chocolate to spread out evenly across the top and down the sides.

 - Sprinkle with flake salt (if desired) then freeze for at least 30 minutes.
 Keep stored in the freezer.